nagarajanmolrao/JuttuPujariPanchanga/README.md

 # JuttuPujariPanchanga
-A simple python script which scrapes a particular day's Pachanga from "https://www.drikpanchang.com/" ,stores it in a json file and sends a formatted message from the json file to a telegram group.
+A simple python script which scrapes a particular day's Pachanga from "https://www.drikpanchang.com/" ,stores it in a JSON file and sends a formatted message from the JSON file to a telegram group.

 ###### The project name "JuttuPujariPanchanga" is simply a funny name that I came with and means no disrespect to any individual or any profession.